Merger of Delta Air Lines and Northwest Airlines: After the announcement

-On September 26, 2008 it was announced that both Delta and Northwest's shareholders had approved the merger.
+On September 26, 2008, it was announced that both Delta and Northwest's shareholders had approved the merger.
 Approval by a federal antitrust review board was the last step needed to finalize the deal.
 The proposed merger "is likely to produce substantial and credible efficiencies that will benefit U.S. consumers and is not likely to substantially lessen competition," the Justice Department said in a statement issued by its Antitrust Division.

 The deal passed through anti-trust overview from the Department of Justice; as most analysts expected, the deal was not blocked, due to the minimal overlap between the two airlines' routes and very little threat to competition in the industry.
 The merger was also expected to be the subject of several hearings in the United States Congress.
 Representative Jim Oberstar of Minnesota, who also serves as chair of the House Committee on Transportation and Infrastructure, made clear his opposition to the merger, and he fought it in Washington.
 There was also strong support for the merger at the Capitol from legislators from Georgia, including Representative Lynn Westmoreland, Representative David Scott, and Senator Johnny Isakson.
 On August 7, 2008, the merger got regulatory approval from the European Union.

 After a six-month investigation, government economists concluded the merger would likely drive down costs for consumers without curbing competition.
 On October 29, 2008, the United States Department of Justice approved Delta's plan to acquire Northwest.

 Delta and Northwest's operating certificates were merged on December 31, 2009.
 From a technical standpoint, Northwest then ceased to exist as an independent carrier.
 Ground operations and reservations systems were combined on January 31, 2010.

 Transition from Northwest to Delta

 In airports where Northwest and Delta operate in separate terminals, one airline moved to the other's terminal.

 In Tampa International Airport, NWA moved into Delta's Airside E from its previous location in Airside A on April 28, 2009.

 In Los Angeles International Airport, NWA, which had a smaller operation, moved into Delta's Terminals 5 and 6 from its previous location in Terminal 2 on June 30, 2009.
+(Although between May 12–17, 2017, Delta moved to Terminals 2 and 3, allowing easier transfers to/from the Tom Bradley International Terminal, after subsequent mergers such as Southwest-AirTran and American-US Airways opened up sufficient space in those terminals for Delta.)

+At Orlando International Airport, NWA moved from Airside 3 (Gates 31 to 38) to Airside 4 (Gates 71 to 78) where Delta had a much larger presence and a dedicated terminal.
+Prior to complete integration in 2010, NWA operated solely out of gates 72, 74 and 76.

+On January 18, 2010, Philadelphia International Airport became the last airport to transition from NWA to Delta.

 Northwest WorldPerks was merged into Delta SkyMiles on October 1, 2009.